Soren in soup over his remarks on saffron robes

 Soon after Sorens speech, the Jharkhand unit of the BJP in Ranchi lodged a complaint with the Election Commission, demanding action against Congress General Secretary Priyanka Gandhi Vadra and Soren in connection with the 'hurtful' comments on Hindu religion by the JMM leader.
 In its letter, the BJP alleged that Sorens "inciting" speech hurt the sentiments of not only people of Jharkhand but crores of Hindus in the country.

-Efforts to get a comment from Soren and the poll panel on the issue did not yield any result.
+Efforts to get comment from Soren and the poll panel on the issue did not yield any result..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)